Why Did My Home Mortgage Fall Through?

 3. Debt-to-Income ratio

 Debt-to-income ratio (DTI) is another important factor for lenders to consider when evaluating your home mortgage application.
-This ratio is the percentage of your gross monthly income that is devoted towards paying your monthly debts.
+This ratio is the percentage of your gross monthly income that is devoted toward paying your monthly debts.

 The higher your DTI is, the less likely you will be approved for a loan.
-It’s important to review your debt-to-income ratio before you apply for a loan, as there are steps you can take to help lower it.
+It’s important to review your DTI before you apply for a loan, as there are steps you can take to help lower it.
 This includes making extra payments on debt or negotiating lower rates or payments.

 Ensuring that your DTI is manageable before applying for a home mortgage can go a long way in the approval process.